jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/VPN-Mirror-Gateway.md

 - Create a VPN Image Gateway

-1. Open the JD Cloud console, enter the VM list page, click Create;
+1. Open the JD Cloud & AI console, enter the VM list page, click Create;

 2. On the VM creation page, select region; for the image type, select **image market**;